actions/runner/docs/preview/yamlgettingstarted-powershell.md

 ## Simple script

-Run a PowerShell script on Windows, macOS, and Linux. `powershell` must be in your PATH.
+Run a PowerShell script on Windows, macOS, or Linux.
+On Windows, `powershell` must be in your PATH.
+On macOS and Linux, `pwsh` must be in your PATH.

 ```yaml
 steps: